 Reminders and tips

 - Another place you might want to visit is Bituin Cove, which is located several minutes away.
-Bituin Cove is good for day trips since there are no commercial establishments there, but it’s even less crowded.
-It’s ideal for backpackers.
+However, it’s better suited for backpackers since there are no commercial establishments or rooms there.
+You will need to bring your own tent.

 Disclaimer: Thanks Ms. Shane Iguiban of Biyaheros for inviting me!
 As always, all thoughts and opinions are my own.